amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 --------------------
  Preconditioned conjugate gradient method for a linear solver.

-.. _linear-solver-typed-pcg-spec:
+.. _iterative-method-pcg-spec:
-.. admonition:: linear-solver-typed-pcg-spec
+.. admonition:: iterative-method-pcg-spec

     * `"error tolerance`" ``[double]`` **1.e-6** Tolerance on which to declare success.